bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.4b [12/10/23]
+    - Bugfix: Semi-autonomous operation is now also possible with conditional routes enabled

 * v2.0.4 [12/8/23]
     - Conditional routes may now be active while autonomous operation is running; a warning will be shown instead